PlatyPew/dotfiles/README.md

 ./install-standalone zsh
 ```

+Please check `packagelist/` for programs that will be installed.
+Remove/add any additional software required.

 _You might need to install Xcode Command Line Tools if you're running git on MacOS for the very first time_

 _You may also be prompted to enter in the administrator password during installation_